 • Welcome to the Lago Vista City Council Message Board.
-Only Lago Vista City Council members and authorized staff are allowed to post on this message board.
-City Council members may not vote or take any action that is required to be taken at a meeting by posting a communication on this message board.
-In no event shall a communication or posting on this message board be construed to be an action of the Lago Vista City Council.
+Only members of the Lago Vista City Council, Boards, Commissions, and Committees and authorized staff are allowed to post on this message board.
+Lago Vista City Council, Board, Commission, and Committee members may not vote or take any action that is required to be taken at a meeting by posting a communication on this message board.
+In no event shall a communication or posting on this message board be construed to be an action taken by Lago Vista City Council, Boards, Commissions, or Committees.

 Referral of Aggrieved Person & Procedural Appeal Ordinance Amendments